Having a clean sandbed in your saltwater aquarium can sometimes seem like a distant dream.

 However, keep in mind that different goby species have different activity levels and so would suit tanks with different bottom footprints.

 Also, though tank-raised specimens may accept prepared foods such as frozen brine shrimp, spirulina, or live worms, these types of fish feed on the microfauna within the substrate.
-As such they require a fairly mature tank to thrive.
+As such they require a mature tank to thrive.

 1. Diamond Goby – Valenciennea puellaris